chippmann/androidpublisher/README.md

 ## Known limitations
  - Only one versionCode for all app variants supported
- - No release notes can be provided

- These limitations will be addressed in future versions
+ These limitations might get addressed in future versions

  ## Development
- To be able to test the plugin with a local build, one needs to execute `publishToMavenLocal` and add the following to the top of his/hers `settings.gradle.kts` file:
+ To be able to test the plugin with a local build, one needs to execute `publishToMavenLocal` and add the following to the top of the `settings.gradle.kts` file:

  *Gradle KTS:*
  ```kotlin